blip-lorist/book-duets-api/README.md

 # <a name="history"></a>Project History

 This was a part of my capstone project for [Ada Developers Academy](http://adadevelopersacademy.org/).
-As a a music enthusiast and former freelance writer, I had quite a bit of fun blending my interests and putting this API together.
+As a music enthusiast and former freelance writer, I had quite a bit of fun blending my interests and putting this API together.
 I hope to expand on both the web app and the API in the future!

 - [Book Duets Product Plan](https://github.com/lorainekv/book-duets-api/blob/master/product_plan.md)
 - [Book Duets Mockup](https://github.com/lorainekv/book-duets-api/blob/master/bookduets_mockup.pdf)
 - [Ada Developers Academy Capstone requirements](https://github.com/Ada-Developers-Academy/daily-curriculum/blob/master/topic_resources/capstone/capstone.md)

+Mahalo to @jnf, @kariabancroft, and my cohort[2] unigoats for your invaluable instruction and support.

 # <a name="License"></a> License